What is Federalism?

 ➢ Centre-State Relations

-- The way Constitution has made the Centre and the States share powers has also strengthened federalism in India.
+- The way Constitution has made the Centre and the States share powers have also strengthened federalism in India.

 Decentralisation in India